Meet India Walton, the political newcomer who could become Buffalo’s first female mayor

 But it’s not set in stone yet, as Wikipedia editors are quick to point out.
 They’re currently debating whether to delete or postpone Walton’s page in the online encyclopedia, on the grounds that her only notability as of now is running for political office, not yet winning it or holding the job.
 “Wikipedia cannot act as if it’s already a foregone conclusion,” an editor wrote.

-However, Walton seems to disagree: According to the New York Times, she’s already informed her mother that she’s Buffalo’s newest mayor.
+However, Walton seems to disagree: According to The New York Times, she’s already informed her mother that she’s Buffalo’s newest mayor.